 As discussed earlier, defining your end goals is crucial for influencer targeting.
 Based on your goals, you may want to invite a blogger to publish their content on your website.

-Or you may collaborate with a lifestyle influencer to announce an Instagram giveaway.
+Or you may collaborate with a lifestyle influencer to announce a giveaway through their Instagram account.

 The next step of influencer targeting is to outline a list of topics that you want your influencer to talk about.
 These could be topics related to your product/service or other pertinent issues in your industry.